sghuang19/unituring/README.md

 ./unituring.py -a -t 2123.txt
 ```

-## Todos
+## To-dos

 - [x] Load input tape, trace back the transition rules and do the executions.

 - [x] Visualizing the machine in action.

+- [x] Support `-s` option.

 - [ ] Verbose mode
-  Enbale verbose mode with `-v` option, in which the steps for matching transition rules will be displayed as well.
+  Enable verbose mode with `-v` option, in which the steps for matching transition rules will be displayed as well.

 - [ ] Manual mode
   Enable manual mode with `-a` option not specified, in which `unituring` will run for a single step whenever a keystroke is detected.